Superyacht: Charter

-Some yachts are used exclusively by their private owners, others are operated all year round as charter businesses, and a large number are privately owned but available for charter part-time.
+Some yachts are used exclusively by their private owners, others are operated all year round as yacht charter businesses, and a large number are privately owned but available for charter part-time.
 As of 2018, superyacht charter costs were 70–550 thousand per week.
 Charter contracts usually include an advance provisioning allowance—a deposit to cover such operating expenses as food, fuel, and berthing.
 The unspent balance of the allowance is returned to the customer at the end of the charter.

 The luxury yacht charter industry functions effectively because private yacht owners mitigate their running costs with charter income as well as keeping their yachts and crew in top running order.
 Conversely, private charterers charter yachts (rather than owning them) because it is generally considered to be less expensive, and less hassle, than owning a yacht and it also provides them with extra choice related to yacht type, location and crew.
 The vessels may do short cruises with the owners and/or guests aboard.
 Antigua is one of the main ports in the Windward Islands of the Caribbean and hosts a Charter Show at the beginning of the winter season.

+Tax Implications

+The ownership of a yacht and whether its private or public can have major tax implications.
+Residency-based taxation that is used throughout Europe incentives people to stay stateless or register their yachts in tax-friendly countries.
+The Paradise Papers highlighted how wealthy owners have gotten around value added taxes.
+For example, Yacht Engaged in Trade registration (YET) offered by France, Monaco, Marshall Islands, and Cayman Islands eliminates the need to register a yacht privately or commercially.
+Therefore, owners of these yachts avoid European VAT taxes altogether.